apg360/re2c-lemon-example/Tutorial/lexer_parser_steps_tutorial.md

 #### Parse Tree and Symbol Table >>to Abstract Syntax Tree

 [Difference between parse tree and AST](https://stackoverflow.com/questions/5026517/whats-the-difference-between-parse-tree-and-ast)

+Type checking is an important part of semantic analysis where compiler makes sure that each operator has matching operands.

 AST is built from the parse tree and represents the behavior of the source code.